pdji1602003/react-lading-page/README.md

 I coded everything up from scratch and I did this only to practice my coding skills.
 This project is for personal practice purpose only.
 **All design credits belong to [WRITER STATION](https://writer-station.com/).**
-Also please note that I swapped out the image used on WRITER STATION's  webpage with those from Unsplash.
+Also please note that I swapped out the images used on WRITER STATION's  webpage with those from Unsplash.
 Should there be any issues, please feel free to contact me.

 ## Image Credits:
 Photo by [Avel Chuklanov](https://unsplash.com/@chuklanov) on Unsplash